 In some cases, your thyroid may be scanned before surgery using computed tomography (CT), magnetic resonance imaging (MRI) or positron emission tomography (PET), to build up a 3-D image, which can help guide the surgeon during the operation.

-Generally, the surgeon will remove all of your thyroid (this is called a full or total thyroidectomy) to ensure that the cancer is completely removed.
-Sometimes, only part of the thyroid is removed (this is called a lobectomy or hemithyroidectomy) or the decision to remove all of the thyroid is only made during surgery.
+Generally, the surgeon will remove all of your thyroid (this is called a full or total thyroidectomy) and neck lymph nodes to ensure that the cancer is completely removed.

 Without a thyroid gland, the body loses the ability to produce thyroid hormones, so you have to take them after surgery in tablet form (thyroid hormone replacement therapy).